 - An EIGRP for IPv6 protocol instance requires a router ID before it can start running. - EIGRP for IPv6 has a shutdown feature.
-The routing process should be in "no shut" mode in order to start running. - EIGRP for IPv6 provides route filtering using the distribute-list prefix-list command.
-Use of the route-map command is not supported for route filtering with a distribute list.
+The routing process should be in "no shut" mode in order to start running. - When a user uses a passive-interface configuration, EIGRP for IPv6 need not be configured on the interface that is made passive. - EIGRP for IPv6 provides route filtering using the distribute-list prefix-list command.
+Use of the routemap command is not supported for route filtering with a distribute list.

-Information About IPv6 Routing EIGRP Support
+Information About Implementing EIGRP for IPv6